holidaycheck/tech-blog/_posts/2017-10-02-learning-from-8thlight.md

 ---

 It all started at [BusConf], this August.
 Tobias Pflug (a colleague from HolidayCheck) asked [Daniel Irvine] (from [8th Light London]) if we could come over to London to learn from 8th Light about their apprenticeship program.
 Why?
 Because we want to be attractive to talent to stay competitive.
-And therefore we know we need to improve our skills continuously and keep producing high quality.
+Therefore we want to attract talent and stay competitive.
 Very simple :).

 [Daniel Irvine]: https://twitter.com/d_ir